Book Club

 Many Portland Office Spaces Are Empty.
 Why Aren’t They Being Converted to Housing?

-Money, regulations, and seismic upgrades are sticking points when it comes to turning offices into apartments for much-needed affordable housing.
+Money, regulations, and seismic upgrades are sticking points when it comes to turning offices into apartments.

 01/25/2023 By Connor Radnovich